sfmqur/WebNovelScraper/README.md

 A small  desktop app for scraping web novels from freewebnovel.com into plain text files.
 Project Complete and functional.

+NOTE: Due to site wide changes using cloudflare.
+This program is effectively dead.
+Even with changing to selenium, it works for one page.
+Can't pass the verify you are human checks.

 ## Usage

 Paste a chapter URL, set how many chapters to scrape and how many to group per file, then hit Scrape.
 Output files are written to `Documents/WebNovelScraper/` and named after the book and starting chapter